Satyajit Ray: New directions (1965–1982)

 Ray considered making a film on the 1971 Bangladesh Liberation War but later abandoned the idea, saying that, as a filmmaker, he was more interested in the travails of the refugees and not the politics.
 In 1977, Ray completed Shatranj Ke Khilari (The Chess Players), a Hindustani film based on a short story by Munshi Premchand.
 It was set in Lucknow in the state of Oudh, a year before the Indian Rebellion of 1857.
 A commentary on issues related to the colonisation of India by the British, it was Ray's first feature film in a language other than Bengali.
-It starred a high-profile cast including Sanjeev Kumar, Saeed Jaffrey, Amjad Khan, Shabana Azmi, Victor Bannerjee and Richard Attenborough.
-Despite the film's limited budget, The Washington Post critic gave it a positive review; "He [Ray] possesses what many overindulged Hollywood filmmakers often lack: a view of history".
+It starred a high-profile cast including Sanjeev Kumar, Saeed Jaffrey, Amjad Khan, Shabana Azmi, Victor Bannerjee, and Richard Attenborough.
+Despite the film's limited budget, a The Washington Post critic gave it a positive review, writing, "He [Ray] possesses what many overindulged Hollywood filmmakers often lack: a view of history".

 In 1980, Ray made a sequel to Goopy Gyne Bagha Byne, a somewhat political Hirak Rajar Deshe (Kingdom of Diamonds).
-The kingdom of the evil Diamond King, or Hirok Raj, is an allusion to India during Indira Gandhi's emergency period.
-Along with his acclaimed short film Pikoo (Pikoo's Diary) and hour-long Hindi film, Sadgati, this was the culmination of his work in this period.
+The kingdom of the evil Diamond King, or Hirok Raj, is an allusion to India during The Emergency.
+Along with his acclaimed short film Pikoo (Pikoo's Diary) and the hour-long Hindi film, Sadgati, this was the culmination of his work in this period.

 When E.T. was released in 1982, Clarke and Ray saw similarities in the film to his earlier The Alien script; Ray claimed that E.T. plagiarised his script.
-Ray said that Steven Spielberg's film "would not have been possible without my script of The Alien' being available throughout America in mimeographed copies."
-Spielberg denied any plagiarism by saying, "I was a kid in high school when this script was circulating in Hollywood."
+Ray said that Steven Spielberg's film "would not have been possible without my script of The Alien' being available throughout America in mimeographed copies".
+Spielberg denied any plagiarism by saying, "I was a kid in high school when this script was circulating in Hollywood".
 (Spielberg actually graduated high school in 1965 and released his first film in 1968).
 Besides The Alien, two other unrealised projects that Ray had intended to direct were adaptations of the ancient Indian epic, the Mahābhārata, and E. M. Forster's 1924 novel A Passage to India.